At what age does one become an adult? Legally, it's 18 but we all know that eighteen-year-olds are just big kids :)

 1) Life Insurance

 Check out if your employer offers a life insurance benefit, and take advantage!
-If not, you can find options online, such as this company that makes signing up easy.
+If not, you can find options online, such as this company that offers life insurance without a medical exam and makes signing up easy.
 It's cheaper to get life insurance when you are young and healthy, but young and healthy people don't often think about needing life insurance.
 Murphy's Law!

 2) A Will